-(Ord. of 9-7-1999, § 1(4-308))

 Sec.
 6-384.
 Failure to make reports.

 If a wholesaler, distributor or retail dealer of wine fails and refuses to make the reports or maintain records as provided in this division and at the time specified, the mayor and council shall notify the party in writing by mail or otherwise.
 If the reports are not made and the taxes paid within five days from the date of the notice, the mayor and council shall proceed to assess the amount of taxes due by the dealer from the best information available, together with ten percent thereof as a penalty, and proceed to collect the taxes and penalty as provided for the collection of delinquent license taxes.
 Delinquent amounts shall bear interest at an annual rate equal to the bank prime loan rate as posted by the Board of Governors of the Federal Reserve System in statistical release H. 15 or any publication that may supersede it, plus three percent, to accrue monthly.
 Such annual interest rate shall be determined for each calendar year based on the first weekly posting of statistical release of H. 15 on or after January 1 of each calendar year.